blackboard/BBDN-REST-Demo-Java-Webapp/README.md

 # bbdn-rest-demo-java
 This project contains sample code for demonstrating the Blackboard Learn REST APIs in  Tomcat Java Webapp.
-This sample code was built with Java JDK 1.8.0_60.
+This sample code was built with OpenJDK 11.0.2.

-###Project at a glance:
+### Project at a glance:
 - Target: Blackboard Learn SaaS Release 2015.11.0-rel.8+0a806d1 minimum
 - Source Release: v1.0
 - Release Date  2016-02-25
 - Author: Scott Hurrey
 - Tested on Blackboard Learn SaaS Release 2015.11.0-rel.8+0a806d1

-###Requirements:
+### Requirements:
-- Java 8
+- Java 11
 - Developer account - register at https://developer.blackboard.com
 - Test instance

-###Setting Up Your Development Environment
+### Setting Up Your Development Environment
-- Tomcat: This code was developed and tested against Tomcat 8.
+- Tomcat: This code was developed and tested against Tomcat 9.
-- Java 8: This code was developed and tested against jdk1.8.0_60.
+- Java 11: This code was developed and tested against openjdk11.0.2.
-- Gradle: Relies on Gradle 2.23.
+- Gradle: Relies on Gradle 5.6.2.

-###To Use
+### To Use
 1. Start tomcat - <i>tomcat/bin/startup.sh</i><br />
 2. Replace place holders with your developer credentials and System URL, as described in the "Configuring the Script" section below<br />
 3. Build project - <i>./gradlew build</i><br />